 - To pay the Fees as and when they fall due; and

-- That it is responsible for the conduct of each Author it authorizes (who each must enter into and comply with this Agreement).
+- That it is responsible for the conduct of each User it authorizes (who each must enter into and agree to comply with this Agreement upon accessing Displayr).

-- The Customer may terminate this Agreement by written notice and cease using Displayr.
-No pro-rata shall apply to termination by a Customer without cause
+- The Customer may terminate this Agreement by written notice and cease using Displayr, subject to payment of any outstanding Fees.
+No pro-rata refund shall apply to termination by a Customer without cause

 - The Company may terminate this Agreement on no less than 14 days' written notice to the Customer.
 The Company shall only provide a pro-rata refund to a Customer if: